leo27945875/Python_Stable_3D_Truss_Analysis/README.md

         "4": [ 0                 ,  7000              , -10000             ]
     },

-    // Solved internal force in each member (Tension is positive, Compression is negative) "internal": {
+    // Solved internal force in each member (Tension is positive, Compression is negative, only contains non-zero part) "internal": {
         "0":  5579.573091723386 ,
         "1": -5037.6118087489085,